-- Article 36 (1) In addition to dealing with matters that fall within its competence under the provisions of this Act, the Council, in consultation with the Minister of Agriculture, Forestry and Fisheries or the ministers concerned, is to study and deliberate on important matters relating to the implementation of this Act. - (2) The Council may express its opinion to the Minister of Agriculture, Forestry and Fisheries or the ministers concerned on matters provided for in the preceding paragraph. - (3) The Council is to, in addition to the matters provided in the preceding two paragraphs, deal with the matters authorized under the Fishery Act (Act No. 267 of 1949), Act on Improvement of Fishing Ports and Grounds Improvement Act (Act No. 137 of 1950), Fishing Boat Act (Act No. 178 of 1950), Act on the Protection of Marine Resources (Act No. 313 of 1951), Marine Resources Development Promotion Act (Act No. 60 of 1971), Coastal Fisheries Grounds Enhancement and Development Program Act (Act No. 49 of 1974), Special Measures Act for Improvement and Reconstruction of Fisheries Management (Act No. 43 of 1976), Sustainable Aquaculture Production Assurance Act (Act No. 51 of 1999), Act on Promotion of Business Activities by Collaboration Between Small and Medium Sized Enterprise Operators and Operators of Agriculture, Forestry and Fisheries (Act No. 38 of 2008), and Act on the Promotion of Inland Fisheries (Act No. 103 of 2014).
+- Article 36 (1) In addition to dealing with matters that fall within its competence under the provisions of this Act, the Council, in consultation with the Minister of Agriculture, Forestry and Fisheries or the ministers concerned, is to study and deliberate on important matters relating to the implementation of this Act. - (2) The Council may express its opinion to the Minister of Agriculture, Forestry and Fisheries or the ministers concerned on matters provided for in the preceding paragraph. - (3) In addition to what is provided for in the preceding two paragraphs, the Council may, pursuant to the provisions of the Fishery Act (Act No. 267 of 1949).
+The Act on Development of Fishing Ports and Fishing Grounds(Act No. 137 of 1950), the Fishing Boat Act (Act No. 178 of 1950), Act on the Protection of Marine Resources (Act No. 313 of 1951), the Marine Resources Development Promotion Act (Act No. 60 of 1971), the coastal fishing ground Development and Improvement Act (Act No. 49 of 1974), the Act on Special Measures Concerning Improvement and Restructuring of Fishery Management (Act No. 43 of 1976), Sustainable Aquaculture Production Assurance Act (Act No. 51 of 1999), the Act on Promotion of Business Activities through Collaboration between Small and Medium-sized Enterprises and Operators of Agriculture, Forestry and Fisheries (Act No. 38 of 2008), Act on the Proper Domestic